timbo-de-sosa/Bloodborne5e/README.md

 - All characters are proficient with all Hunter weapons, including firearms
 - Monks may use their bonus action unarmed strike after using Hunter Weapons as if they'd used a monk weapon

+## Enemy Behavior
+- It will be extremely rare to meet anyone outside who is coherent and doesn't want to kill you.
+All of the uninfected folks are locked safely behind their doors.
+- There's honestly not much use for skills other than Athletics or Acrobatics here, sorry rogues
+- Enemies are bloodthirsty and will attack unconscious PCs unless distracted.
+- Enemies under the effects of the Beast Plague (which is most of them), are lost in a haze, so they will either be standing around muttering or mindlessly patrolling a simple route.
+However, groups of enemies standing near each other have fallen into a pack mentality, so when one is disturbed, all will attack.
+- Enemies that are under effects of the Beast Plague but not fully transformed are vicious but simple in their strategies, usually attacking the nearest opponent.
+Fully transformed beast may be more cunning.
+- Enemies under the effects of the Beast Plague know no fear and will fight to the last person, even when victory is hopeless.

 ## [New Mechanics](Mechanics.md)
 - [Dodging](Mechanics.md#Dodging) - dodge attacks as a reaction
 - [Gun Parry](Mechanics.md#Gun-Parry) - parry attacks with an offhand firearm